mattbourke/Earth-Invaders/README.md

 Problems - Solutions.
 ==============
-  1. Close all other tabs / browser windows
+  1. It doesn't work in my browser of choice - use Chrome
   2. Game runs slow - get a new computer